StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 Benutzerspezifische Links senden Daten nach Analytics The *`linkType`* variable (or the second parameter in the *`tl()`* function) is used to identify the report in which the link name or URL appears ( [!UICONTROL Custom], [!UICONTROL Download], or [!UICONTROL Exit Links] report).

-For exit and download Links, the *`linkType`* variable is automatically populated depending on whether the link clicked is an exit or download link.
+Bei Ausstiegs- und Downloadlinks wird die *`linkType`* Variable automatisch gefüllt, je nachdem, ob es sich bei dem angeklickten Link um einen Ausstiegs- oder Downloadlink handelt.
 A custom link may be configured to send data to any of the three reports with this variable or with the second parameter in the *`tl()`* function.
-By setting *`linkType`* to 'o,' 'e,' or 'd,' the *`linkName`* or link URL is sent to the [!UICONTROL Custom Links], [!UICONTROL Exit Links], or [!UICONTROL File Downloads] report respectively.
+Durch die Einstellung *`linkType`* "o", "e"oder "d"wird die *`linkName`* Link- oder Link-URL an den Bericht " [!UICONTROL Benutzerspezifische Links]", " [!UICONTROL Ausstiegslinks]"bzw. " [!UICONTROL Dateidownloads] "gesendet.

 **Syntax und mögliche Werte** {#section_18DB3A8083FB4F75B970055ED336DA4E}